 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled on Wednesday, from 5.30pm to 9.00pm, and Thursday, from 5.30pm to 8.00pm.
+This course is currently scheduled on Tuesday and Thursday, with evening classes.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES